ImSeanConroy/macro-keyboard/README.md

 ## Features and Development Roadmap

-This project is a work in progress, the following outlines the current features and planned improvements:
+This project is considered complete for the time being, the following outlines the current features and potential future improvements:

 ### Current Features
 - Compact Design: Space-saving with minimal desk footprint.
 - Customizable Macros: Assign any key functions to match your workflow.
 - Layout Variations: Supports various configurations (e.g., 1x1, 1x2, 1x4, 2x4, and 3x3).

-### Upcoming Features
+### Future Improvements
 - OLED Display: Add and test the inclusion of an OLED display.
 - Bluetooth Functionality: Add and test wireless connectivity.
 - Custom PCB Design: Move away from prebuilt Seeed Studio development boards.
 (A previous attempt was made, but limited electronics knowledge made debugging and identifying issues difficult.)